 The Madison Education Foundation (MEF) awards educational enrichment grants to teachers and staff members in the Madison, NJ public schools.
-Through teacher grants, MEF funds great ideas that energize the academic and creative life of students but fall beyond the school district budget.
+Through teacher grants, MEF funds great ideas that energize the academic and creative life of students but are above and beyond the school district budget.

 The Foundation was formed in 2003 as the Madison High School Educational Foundation to provide educational enrichment funding to the high school.
 On July 1, 2010, it expanded its mission to serve all five schools in the district, becoming the Madison Education Foundation.

 MEF is staffed 100% by volunteers.
 Check this page for a full listing of our Board and Grant Committee.

 The Board of Trustees leads and manages the Foundation.
 Program and event committees oversee the process of raising the money that fund grants.